cesanta/fossa/README.md

 It provides easy to use event-driven interface that allows to implement network protocols or scalable network applications  with little effort.
-Net Skeleton releives developers from the burden of network programming complexity and let them concentrate on the logic, saving time and money.
+Net Skeleton releives developers from the burden of network programming complexity and let them concentrate on the logic.
+Net Skeleton saves time and money.

 # Features